1846–1860 cholera pandemic: 1850s

-The cholera epidemic in Russia that started in 1847 would last until 1851, killing over one million people.
+The cholera epidemic in Russia that started in 1847 lasted until 1851, killing over one million people.
 In 1851, a ship coming from Cuba carried the disease to Gran Canaria.
 It is considered that more than 6,000 people died in the island during summer, out of a population of 58,000.

 In 1852, cholera spread east to Indonesia, and later was carried to China and Japan in 1854.
 The Philippines were infected in 1858 and Korea in 1859.
 In 1859, an outbreak in Bengal contributed to transmission of the disease by travelers and troops to Iran, Iraq, Arabia and Russia.
 Japan suffered at least seven major outbreaks of cholera between 1858 and 1902.
 Between 100,000 and 200,000 people died of cholera in Tokyo in an outbreak in 1858–60.

 In 1854, an outbreak of cholera in Chicago took the lives of 5.5 percent of the population (about 3,500 people).
 Providence, Rhode Island suffered an outbreak so widespread that for the next thirty years, 1854 was known there as "The Year of Cholera."
 In 1853–54, London's epidemic claimed 10,739 lives.
 In Spain, over 236,000 died of cholera in the epidemic of 1854–55.
 The disease reached South America in 1854 and 1855, with victims in Venezuela and Brazil.
 During the third pandemic, Tunisia, which had not been affected by the two previous pandemics, thought Europeans had brought the disease.
 They blamed their sanitation practices.
 Some United States scientists began to believe that cholera was somehow associated with African Americans, as the disease was prevalent in the South in areas of black populations.
 Current researchers note their populations were underserved in terms of sanitation infrastructure, and health care, and they lived near the waterways by which travelers and ships carried the disease.

+The events surrounding the cholera pandemic in Bologna in 1855 were described by the city's Sanitation Department or Delegation, published in 1857.
+The treatise also describes prior plagues afflicting the city.